MilesONerd/telegram-bot/README.md

 # MilesONerd AI Telegram Bot

 An intelligent Telegram bot powered by advanced AI models and internet search capabilities.
-The bot uses GPT-2 for text generation and BART for text summarization, with future plans for internet search integration.
+The bot uses Llama 3.3 for text generation and BART for text summarization, with future plans for internet search integration.

 ## Features